 DARK CHOCOLATE.
 Dark chocolate contains stearic acid (C18:0), which has a neutral effect on CVD risk.
 However, chocolate contains other nutrients that may be more important for CVD and type 2 diabetes than its SFA content.
-Experimental and observational studies suggest that dark chocolate has multiple beneficial health effects, including potential anti-oxidative, antihypertensive, anti-inflammatory, antiatherogenic, and antithrombotic properties, as well as preventive effects against CVD and type 2 diabetes (118-120).
+Experimental and observational studies suggest that dark chocolate has multiple beneficial health effects, including potential antiantihypertensive. anti-inflammatory. oxidative. antiatherogenic, and antithrombotic properties, as well as preventive effects against CVD and type 2 diabetes (118-120).

 MEAT.
 Although intake of processed meat has been associated with increased risk of CHD, intake of unprocessed red meat is not, which indicates that the SFA content of meat is unlikely to be responsible for this association (121).
 A meta-analysis found no differences in cardiometabolic risk factors between groups of individuals consuming more versus fewer than 0.5 daily servings of meat (122).
-Prospective cohort studies also depict stronger associations of processed meat consumption, compared with unprocessed red meat consumption, in relation to type 2 diabetes.
-Another meta-analysis found that processed meat gave rise to a 19% higher risk of type 2 diabetes, but red meat consumption was not significantly associated with diabetes (122).
-The collective evidence from randomized controlled trials suggests there is low- to very low-certainty evidence supporting that diets restricted in red meat have a significant effect on major cardiometabolic outcomes (123).
-However, one analysis found a small but significant association of processed meat, unprocessed red meat, and poultry consumption with a higher risk of incident CVD, and a mild association of processed or unprocessed red meat with a higher risk of allcause mortality (124).
-Nevertheless, meat is a major source of protein, bioavailable iron, minerals, and vitamins.
-In modest amounts, unprocessed red meat constitutes an important part of the diet for the elderly and low-income populations in many developing countries (125).
+Prospective cohort studies also depict stronger associations of CONCLUSIONS processed meat consumption, compared with unprocessed red meat consumption, in relation to type 2 The long-standing bias against foods rich in satudiabetes.
+Another meta-analysis found that processed rated fats should be replaced with a view toward meat gave rise to a 19% higher risk of type 2 diabetes, recommending diets consisting of healthy foods. but red not significantly associated with diabetes (122).
+The following measures: 1) enhance the public's undercollective

+(11,111-113).
+Whole-fat dairy may also be protective there is low- to very low-certainty evidence supoping countries (125).